The North Face Reaxion Amp V-Neck Review

 There are two characteristics of shirts that work simultaneously to keep us dry: breathability and drying time.
 The first of these measures how well air moves through the shirt so that we don't end up saturated in sweat.
 The second measures how quickly a wet shirt dries.
 For breathability, we used empirical research to reach our scores.
 Our testers often found themselves changing shirts halfway through a run or hike to see how different products performed in the same environments.

-Overall, we found the Reaxion to have ample if not superior breathability.
-No shirt that we reviewed compared to the Windchaser's outrageous airflow, but compared to the rest of the lineup, the Reaxion has a decent amount for its price point.
+Overall, we found the Reaxion to have ample, though not superior, breathability.
+No shirt that we reviewed compared to the Airchaser's outrageous airflow, but compared to the rest of the lineup, the Reaxion has a decent amount for its price point.
 This shirt is definitely a bit heavier than some of its competitors, and our testers could feel the difference.
-Compared to the Windchaser, for example, the Reaxion does not promote nearly as much airflow, but that shirt is more than twice the cost.
-For a fraction of the price of some other shirts, the amount of breathability in this product is pretty impressive.
+Compared to the Airchaser, for example, the Reaxion does not promote nearly as much airflow, but that shirt is more than twice the cost.
+For just $7 more, however, the Marmot Aero features a great mesh panel on the back the allows more room to breathe.

 As we explained above, drying time is one-half of the equation when evaluating how sweat-proof a shirt is.
 While breathability measures how much sweat a shirt might absorb, drying time tells us what happens after absorption.
 To measure this, our testers conducted a controlled experiment.
-On a partly sunny, breezy day in Yosemite National Park, we dunked all nine of our women's running shirts in a bucket of water, soaked them, wrung them out gently by hand, and hung them on a line to dry.
+On a partly sunny, breezy day in Yosemite National Park, we dunked all eight of our women's running shirts in a bucket of water, soaked them, wrung them out gently by hand, and hung them on a line to dry.

-Out of nine shirts, the Reaxion was the fifth to dry.
-With similar performance to the Nike Tailwind and Smartwool PhD Ultra Light, we were a bit surprised.
-The Tailwind, on one end, is partially cotton, while the PhD is wool and the Reaxion Amp is synthetic.
-Despite this, all three of these shirts dried fairly quickly, though as with breathability, none compared to the quick-drying Windchaser.
+Out of eight shirts, the Reaxion was the fifth to dry.
+With similar performance to the Nike Tailwind and Aero, we were a bit surprised.
+The Tailwind, on one end, is partially cotton, while the Aero is a synthetic blend and the Reaxion Amp is 100% polyester.
+Despite this, all three of these shirts dried fairly quickly, though as with breathability, none compared to the quick-drying Airchaser.

 Features & Versatility